scottstanfield/compsci/scavenger-hunt.md

   a.
 Find all the 3-letter English words that have no vowels.
 Put those words in `results.txt` using redirection.

   b.
 Find the middle word in the dictionary, and put it at the end of the file.
-Hint: head, tail, wc commands
+Hint: `wc`, `head`, `tail`

   c.
 Count the number of words that have "fox" in them; put the count at the end of the file.